MMEDIA 2G03 Introduction To Digital Audio

 Introduction to techniques in sound recording and digital audio editing, focusing on uses of audio in Multimedia projects.
 Readings, presentations and discussions will support the creation and critique of digital audio.
 We will acquire heightened skills in the perception and description of sonic phenomena, learn software approaches to recording and transforming audio for communicative purposes, and gain fluency with diverse historical and contemporary sound art traditions.

-In support of these learning goals, we will create two smaller, specific, audio miniatures (phonography and radioplay) as well as a larger sound art term project (from a range of possible formats), with the possibility to present the larger term project in a concert/festival setting outside of class.
+In support of these learning goals, we will create two smaller, specific, audio miniatures (phonography and radioplay) as well as a sound art term project (from a range of possible formats), with the possibility to present the term project in a concert/festival setting.
 Readings, from an instructor-created free online textbook and from audio research literature, will help develop our vocabulary for sound phenomena and technologies, and also increase our awareness of the diverse fields, contexts and applications of contemporary audio production.
 Online reading quizzes help prepare for a detailed, final theoretical exam, while post-tutorial quizzes ask students to reflect on hands-on activities completed during tutorials, helping prepare for the sound art term project.

 Textbooks, Materials & Fees: